SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     ![](media/enabling-https-engagement-tracking-on-sparkpost/fastly-2023-host-added.png)

-    Fastly default settings pass the `User-Agent` HTTP header through to SparkPost engagement tracking as expected.
+    Fastly default settings pass the `User-Agent` and `X-Forwarded-For` HTTP headers through to SparkPost engagement tracking as expected.

 1. Click **Settings** in the left-side menu, and scroll down to the **Fallback TTL** section.
 Click on the "pencil" icon to set the Fallback TTL to **10** seconds.